VoMinhKhoii/twitter-sentiment-analysis/README.md

 **POST** `/predict-elmo-bert`

-Uses the combined ELMo+BERT architecture for potentially enhanced performance:
+Uses the combined ELMo+BERT architecture, which was the best-performing model in the experiment.

 ```json
 {